The Making of National Gallery Singapore

 Publisher: National Gallery Singapore

 Author Biography: As a licensed architect in both Singapore and New York, Pauline Ang has worked on projects of varying scales and building typologies, from high-rise commercial developments in the United States, the Middle East and Asia, to a broad range of public sector projects in Singapore.
-Her primary interest lies in bridging the chasm between theory and practice through a combination of writing, teaching and practice.

 Language: English